KshitijPingle/Project-2-CPSC-335/README.md

 ### Executing program:
 #### Once changes are made to 'input.json',
-Open up a terminal within this directory and run "python main.py" to run the program
+Open up a terminal within this directory and run the following commands:
+Windows - python main.py
+Linux - python3 ./main.py
 Changes will be made within 'output.txt'

 ## Output.txt